woosal1337/blog/web-app/source/_posts/print.md

 10
 ```

-- have you ever used just blank `print()` function between the other to seperate
+- Have you ever used just blank `print()` function between the other to separate
 them by a blank new line as follows?

 ```python